Lesson Worksheet: Distinguishing Weight from Other Forces Physics • 9th Grade

 An athlete lands on a trampoline and stretches the trampoline mat to its maximum deformation by exerting a force on it, which includes her weight.
 Assume that the athlete’s weight acts on the trampoline as soon as her feet make contact with it and continues to do so while she remains in contact with the trampoline.
 The athlete comes to rest when the trampoline is fully deformed.
 The force of the athlete’s weight is shown in the graph in red, and the force due to the athlete’s deceleration is shown in blue.
 Which of the graphs (a), (b), (c), and (d) correctly shows the net force on the trampoline?

 A person with a mass of 60 kg is standing in an airplane cabin when the airplane starts to accelerate vertically downward at 9.8 m/s2.
-What is the weight of the person?
+What is the weight of the person to the nearest newton?

 An astronaut is on the Moon, where the acceleration due to gravity is 1.6 m/s2.
 The astronaut is assembling a structure that will become a part of a moon base.
 One part of the structure is a pole that has a mass of 32 kg.
 The pole is suspended from a cable that holds it off the ground.
 When the pole is moved, the cable releases the pole.
 The astronaut pushes the pole horizontally, releasing it from the cable, and the pole accelerates horizontally at 2 m/s2 while the astronaut pushes it, as shown in the diagram.
 What force does the astronaut apply to the pole?